Deryk Osthus

-Deryk Osthus is the Professor of Graph Theory at the School of Mathematics, University of Birmingham.
+Deryk Osthus is the Emeritus Professor of Graph Theory at the School of Mathematics, University of Birmingham.
 He is known for his research in combinatorics, predominantly in extremal and probabilistic graph theory.

 Career

 Osthus earned a B.A. in mathematics from Cambridge University in 1996, followed by the Certificate of Advanced Studies in Mathematics (Part III) from Cambridge in 1997.
 He earned a PhD in theoretical computer science from Humboldt University of Berlin in 2000.
 From 2000 until 2004, he was a postdoctoral researcher in Berlin.
 He joined Birmingham University in 2004 as a lecturer.
 Working at the Birmingham University from 2004 to a 2010 as lecturer, Deryk was a promoted in 2010 to a senior lecturer.
 From 2011 to 2012, he was a reader in graph theory.
 He was appointed Professor in Graph Theory in 2012.

 Awards and honours

 Together with Daniela Kühn and Alain Plagne, he was one of the first winners of the European Prize in Combinatorics in 2003.
 Together with Kühn, he was a recipient of the 2014 Whitehead Prize of the London Mathematical Society for "their many results in extremal graph theory and related areas.
 Several of their papers resolve long-standing open problems in the area."
 In 2014, he was also invited to a lecture at the International Congress of Mathematics in Seoul.